Rebecca Herman

 "The Global Politics of Anti-Racism: A View from the Canal ZoneAmerican Historical Review Volume 125, Issue 2 (April 2020): 460-486.

-• Honorable Mention, Bernath Scholarly Article Prize, Society of Historians of American Foreign Relations
+• Honorable Mention, Bernath Scholarly Article Prize, Society for Historians of American Foreign Relations

 "A Paz Social em tempo de guerra: Justiça do Trabalho e política externa no Brasil na Segunda Guerra Mundial" in Trabalho & Labor: Histórias Compartilhadas Brasil e Estados Unidos Século XX, ed.
 Fernando Teixiera da Silva e Alexandre Fortes (Editora Sagga, 2020).